From traveling underwater to peeking into the pits of hell

 Mother Farm is a delightful animal park right in the center of the Boso Peninsula .
 It is home to critters of all shapes and sizes, has plenty of fun activities for kids and gorgeous views of the nearby hill country.

-At the top of one hill is a small amusement park with roller coasters, go-carts, a fun house, and a cycle monorail.
+At the top of one hill is a small amusement park with roller coasters, a Ferris wheel, a carousel, and a cycle monorail.

-Kisarazu Mitsui Outlet Park features almost 250 name brand shops, making it the biggest outlet mall in the Tokyo area.
+Mitsui Outlet Park features a large number of brand name shops, and is the biggest outlet mall in the Tokyo area.
 Its proximity to Tokyo and easy access via the Aqua Line make it a popular shopping spot for Tokyo folks as well as Chiba locals.

 Seasonal colors on the Boso Peninsula